saulocantanhede/tfgreek2/docs/transcription.md

 ## Interworking/compatability

 This database is organized to reach a high level of compatibility with the [Bible Online Learner (Bible OL)](https://learner.bible/).
-Furter in regards to database structuring and nomenclature, it is intended to follow the implementation of the [Biblia Hebraica Stuttgartensia Amstelodamensis (BHSA)](https://etcbc.github.io/bhsa/), the ETCBC implementation of the Hebrew Bible.
+Furter in regards to database structuring and nomenclature, it is intended to follow the  [Biblia Hebraica Stuttgartensia Amstelodamensis (BHSA)](https://etcbc.github.io/bhsa/), the ETCBC implementation of the Hebrew Bible.

 ## Features